 Not surprisingly, most residents in the high end of the market include former professionals -- doctors, lawyers, professors and brokers.
 Many still work part time or volunteer in their communities.

-That's part of the appeal, says Douglas Thomas, outreach director for Atria on the Hudson, a top-tier senior living community in Ossining, N.Y.
+That's part of the appeal, says Douglas Thomas, outreach director for Atria on the Hudson, a top-tier senior living community in Ossining, New York.
 He says such communities bring together like-minded individuals who share common interests.

-One of 130 luxury assisted living properties operated by Atria Senior Living, Atria on the Hudson reopened in 2011 after a $25 million renovation.
-Monthly fees for all Atria properties range from $3,000 to $9,000, depending upon the level of care required.
+One of 145 luxury assisted living properties operated by Atria Senior Living, Atria on the Hudson reopened in 2011 after a $25 million renovation.
+Monthly fees at Atria on the Hudson range from $5,900 to $9,600, depending upon the level of care required.
 There are no large entry fees, as with many CCRCs, but all new residents incur a nonrefundable charge of one month's worth of rent.

 Check the details

 Seniors who have the means to consider luxury senior living communities, however, should not be swayed by the wine list and crystal chandeliers, says Falldine of Edgemere.

 "In this market, they call themselves luxury if they offer chef-prepared meals and fresh flowers, but whether it's independent living, assisted living or skilled nursing, it really comes down to services.
 How beautiful the building is wears off quickly."

 Are the personnel qualified?
 Are menus designed for the senior palate?
 How are the programs?
 Are physical, speech and occupational therapy services available when needed?

 "Are they cutting-edge in finding new ways to stimulate residents and give them the best opportunities for a high-quality life as they age?" says Falldine.